 Other types of mesothelioma include the more common malignant pleural mesothelioma, occurring in the chest wall membrane surrounding the lungs, and malignant pericardial mesothelioma, which occurs in the pericardial lining of the heart.
 Peritoneal mesothelioma is the second rarest form of the disease and accounts for approximately 20% of all mesothelioma cases each year.

 What Causes Peritoneal Mesothelioma?

 Peritoneal mesothelioma is known only to be caused by exposure to asbestos, a microscopic natural fiber that was used heavily in industry.
 Asbestos is said to reach the abdominal wall by one of two methods.
 The first is through ingested asbestos fibers which are processed through digestion and become lodged in the peritoneum.
-The other method is through the lungs and lymph nodes, by inhaled asbestos fibers.
+The other method is through the lungs and lymph nodes by inhaled asbestos fibers.
 Malignant mesothelioma of the pleura is also known to metastasize directly into the abdominal cavity if its spread is not slowed.

 Many of those who have worked with asbestos materials have developed peritoneal mesothelioma as a result of exposure to friable asbestos fibers.
-Asbestos was used in myriad industrial materials and construction products.
+Asbestos was used in a myriad of industrial materials and construction products.
 Exposure to asbestos was common in aluminum plants, steel mills, power plants, and naval shipyards.

 How is Peritoneal Mesothelioma Treated?